Newsletter Signup - Under Article / In Page

 "*" indicates required fields

-The mainstay of treatment for glioblastoma is surgery, followed by radiation therapy and chemotherapy.
-However, location is always a critical factor when it comes to the successful treatment of cancer, and in glioblastoma, complete surgical resection is nearly impossible.
+Currently, the mainstay of treatment for glioblastoma is surgery, followed by radiation therapy and chemotherapy.
+However, location is always a critical factor when it comes to the successful treatment of cancer, and in glioblastoma, complete surgical resection is generally almost impossible due to the tumor’s tendency to spread into surrounding brain tissue.

 Even when it seems as though the tumor has been eradicated, there is a very high chance that it will return.
-Often cancerous cells are left around the edges of where the tumor has been removed because it is difficult for surgeons to tell where the tumor actually ends and where the healthy cells begin.
+Often, cancerous cells are left around the edges of where the tumor has been removed because it is difficult for surgeons to tell where the tumor actually ends and where the healthy cells begin.
+Generally, 95% of glioblastoma patients die within five years of their diagnosis, and patients who experience a recurrence typically die within six to eight months.

 CAR-T cell therapy is currently being tested in preclinical and clinical studies as an experimental new way to treat glioblastoma.
 When it comes to solid tumors, these therapies have struggled to live up to the success they showed in blood cancers.
 But many studies are beginning to focus on two-pronged approaches, either using CAR-T therapy along with another type of treatment, or CAR-T therapies that target more than one antigen.

-Some of these approaches have shown success in mouse models with glioblastoma and, just recently, there have even been CAR-T studies that have shown initial success in humans.
+Some of these approaches have shown success in mouse models with glioblastoma and, just recently, there have even been CAR-T studies that have shown initial success in human studies.

 Both groups of researchers designed their CAR-T cell therapies to land a ‘one-two punch’ against glioblastoma in order to attack as much of the tumor as possible.
 The University of Pennsylvania’s engineered cells include two CAR molecules that target two proteins with a strong connection to glioblastoma, known as EGFR and IL13Ra2.
 Meanwhile, the Mass General Cancer Center’s therapy uses a CAR that targets a common mutant form of EGFR called EGFRvIII, using it as a homing beacon to attract the engineered cells to attack the cancer.
 The cells then release a bispecific antibody that targets regular EGFR, recruiting more immune cells to attack the rest of the tumor.